schockschock/trajectory_bitransformer_/README.md

 # trajectory*bitransformer*

 This is the code of our approach for trajectory prediction using transformer.
-Our work is described here **link to paper**
+Our work is described here in a pdf report that we can easily share if you want.

 ## Requirements

 - Pytorch
 - Pandas
 - Numpy
-  > Our docker image can be find here

 ## Data setup